 Two of your most important tools as an employer are compensation and benefits.
 You can reward hardworking, kind, and intelligent employees with increased compensation, and you can attract top candidates from the start with a strong Algeria benefits management plan.
 That said, you need to make sure you meet Algeria’s compensation and benefits laws to stay compliant.

 Globalization Partners will help you start working quickly in Algeria without concerns about compensation and benefits.
 When we hire employees to work for you, we’ll add them to our payroll and existing benefits plan.
-Because we act as the Employer of Record, we’ll be the ones held compliant, so you can free up your time to run your business.
+Because we act as the Employer of Record, we’ll be the ones held compliant, so you can free up your time to run your company.

 Algeria Compensation Laws